Last update: Aug. 17, 2019

-It can be found in must and wines in variable amounts.
+It is found in musts and wines in variable but small quantities.

 We do not have alternatives for Resveratrol since it is relatively safe.

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.